sohang05/Career-Track-Analysis-Using-SQL-and-Tableau/sql.md

-# Extracring Data with SQL
+# ExtracTing Data with SQL

 **Following is the query which is given in the sql project file**
 ```sql